probe-lab/website/content.en/tools/tiros.md

 # Tiros

-Tiros is an IPFS website measurement tool.
+Tiros is a performance measurement tool for IPFS-hosted websites.
 It orchestrates the interplay between a Kubo node and a headless Chrome instance.
 The goal is to measure website metrics like [TTFB](https://web.dev/ttfb) or [FCP](https://web.dev/fcp) when loaded over IPFS and compare them with their HTTPS performance equivalents.
 For that, tiros instructs Chrome to request a website through the gateway of a local Kubo node or regularly over HTTPS.